A rate of interest that can vary during the term of the loan. Usually used when referring to mortgages.

 Interest computed only on the principal balance, without compounding.

 An amount charged by the owner of an ATM.
 This generally applies to out-of-network ATMs.
-Use our ATM locator to find surcharge-free ATMs in your area.

 The time to the maturity of a loan or deposit.
 For example, a CD can have a term from 3 to 60 months.